harmony-one/h/progress/yuriy-menkov.md

+2026-04-23 Thu: Finished the Leaderboard React Migration.
+The leaderboard now ships as a self-contained single-file build that drops into the existing deploy pipeline with zero changes — same URLs, same shareable links, same pinned sessions.
+Frontend and backend are now decoupled by an explicit versioned contract, so either side can evolve without silently breaking the other.

+2026-04-22 Wed: Started the Leaderboard React Migration — moved the UI out of inline Python HTML strings into a proper React app, while keeping Python as the data producer and preserving the static hosting model (no backend, no asset pipeline changes).
+Achieved full feature parity with the old page on day one, so users see no regression.

+2026-04-21 Tue: Released Leaderboard v3.
+Introduced a single explicit "winner" metric — Risk-adjusted APY — used as the default sort and the main chart's axis, removing ambiguity about which return column matters when comparing strategies.
+Made every metric self-explanatory in the UI (tooltips, formulas, glossary, inline warnings for counter-intuitive values like Cost Drag > 100% or negative Sharpe with positive return) so the leaderboard is now usable without tribal knowledge.
+Cut the default table from ~18 to ~10 columns, fully backwards compatible with old data and shared links.

+2026-04-20 Mon: Strategy research on goldilocks_with_hedge with GPT-5.4 max.
+New sessions for 2025, analises, comparisions — walked through hedge sizing, rebalance triggers, and fee/spread assumptions, and asked it to identify regimes where the strategy is structurally weak (low-vol grind, sharp gap moves, funding-rate inversions) with concrete parameter adjustments rather than generic suggestions.

+---

+2026-04-17 Fri: Improved Leaderboard v2 — fixed edge cases in the new metrics (APY, ROC, fee share) on short / capital-light sessions and reordered the default columns so the most decision-relevant numbers fit on the first screen.
+In parallel, sliced the 2025 backtest comparison by regime (trending vs. chop, high vs. low vol) to understand where Naked Hedge's alpha actually comes from: most of the edge concentrates in higher-vol stretches, while flat regimes mostly recover fees — which framed the hypotheses for next goldilocks_with_hedge tuning.

 2026-04-16 Thu: Finalized Leaderboard v2 — added test coverage for newly introduced metrics (APY, ROC, fee share) and ensured backward compatibility with historical data.
 Set up deployment: published dashboards now correctly resolve links to GCS folders and GitHub commits.
 Verified the migration path in production — existing backtest records are upgraded seamlessly without manual intervention.
 Opened a PR.

 2026-04-15 Wed: Converted the static HTML leaderboard into an interactive single-file dashboard: added filters by version/strategy, a risk/return scatter plot, a session drill-down panel with links to GCS and GitHub commits, pinning of favorite sessions, and shareable URLs (any combination of filters, sorting, and selected session state is encoded in the URL).